Heijō Palace: Office of the Imperial Household

 In this section to the east of the imperial domicile, is what is thought to have been the Office of the Imperial Household (宮内省, Kunai-shō).
-It was surrounded by an earthen wall, 90 metres in length to the north and south and 50 metres wide from east to west.
+It was surrounded by an earthen wall, 90 meters in length to the north and south and 50 meters wide from east to west.
 Six buildings stood in this compound.
 The main one was roofed with tiles, the others with cypress bark.

 The building were reconstructed in accordance with the findings of the archaeological excavations, following the Nara period construction techniques.